aiven/aiven-docs/docs/platform/concepts/tls-ssl-certificates.md

 from **Overview** page of your service.

 :::note
-Older/existing services may be using the Aiven project\'s CA, you can request switching to a browser-recognized certificate by opening support ticket and letting us know.
+Older/existing services may be using the Aiven project's CA, you can request switching to a browser-recognized certificate by opening support ticket and letting us know.
 :::